 (Article 92 of TC).
 Passengers have the right to depart with an earlier train than the one they have tickets for, but a special mark made on the ticket by the train station ticket office is required.

 (Article 92 of TC).
-If a passenger is less than 3 hours late for the train, he has the right to get another ticket for an extra payment that equals the price of "platzcarta" (the reservation for a certain train - usually 25% of the total fare).
+If a passenger is less than 3 hours late for the train, he has the right to get another ticket for an extra payment that equals the price of "platzcarta" (the reservation for a certain train - usually 25-50% of the total fare, depending on the train type).
 If a passenger is late for the train because of an illness or an accident this time span is prolonged up to 3 days.

 (Article 92).
 If a passenger returns the tickets to the train station's ticket office, he has certain rights for a refund (or for a new ticket), depending on how much time is left before the departure:

-- Between 15 and 4 hours before departure.
-Get the refund minus 50% of platzcarta (reservation price) - usually this equals 13% of the total fare paid or have the ticket exchanged (the fee that equals 50% of platzcarta price is payable)
+- Between 8 and 2 hours before the departure.
+Get the refund minus 20% of platzcarta (reservation price) - usually this equals 5-10% of the total fare paid or have the ticket exchanged.

 Passengers are entitled to the full refund (ticket exchange) before the train departure if the train is cancelled or is going to be late.